MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxfactorycircuitcreate.md

 Returns `STATUS_SUCCESS` if the call was successful.
 Otherwise, it returns an appropriate error code.
 For more information, see [Using NTSTATUS Values](/windows-hardware/drivers/kernel/using-ntstatus-values).

 ## -remarks

-An AcxFactoryCircuits represents a partial audio path to a user perceived audio device (speakers, mic, etc.).
+The ACXFACTORYCIRCUIT is used by the ACX framework for 'on-demand' ACXCIRCUITs.
+ACX will ask the ACXFACTORYCIRCUIT to create a new circuit when an endpoint requires one.

-An AcxFactoryCircuits aggregates zero or ‘n’ AcxElements-like objects.
-By default, AcxElements are ‘connected’ in the same order of assembly.
+The ACXFACTORYCIRCUIT is used in a multi-circuit endpoint.
+A circuit created by an ACXFACTORYCIRCUIT cannot be the 'core' circuit for the endpoint, i.e., the circuit that gives the endpoint identity.

-An AcxCircuit has a dedicated WDF queue.
+An ACXFACTORYCIRCUIT has a dedicated WDF queue.
 For more information about WDF queues, see [Framework Queue Objects](/windows-hardware/drivers/wdf/framework-queue-objects)

 ### Example